Andrew Elder

-Andrew Elder is a consultant physician in acute medicine for older people, and former medical director of MRCP(UK).
-He is the current president of the Royal College of Physicians of Edinburgh.
+Andrew Tyler Elder is a consultant physician in acute medicine for older people, and former medical director of MRCP(UK).
+He was elected president of the Royal College of Physicians of Edinburgh in 2020 and 2021.

 Biography

 Andrew Elder qualified in medicine (MBChB) in 1982 from the University of Edinburgh.

 He was medical director of MRCP(UK) from 2013 - 2018 and before this the chair of the Clinical Examining Board for MRCP(UK), responsible for the international PACES examination.
 He is recognised as an expert in the teaching and assessment of the core clinical bedside skills of observation, communication, history taking and physical examination.
 Two other medical directors of MRCP(UK), Dame Jane Dacre and Dr Neil Dewhurst, have become college presidents, the former for the Royal College of Physicians of London, and the latter for the Royal College of Physicians of Edinburgh.
 He led the UK Academy of Medical Royal Colleges (AOMRC) Assessment Committee from 2015-2018, and promoted common practices in the detection of plagiarism in high stakes medical examinations and training in unconscious bias for clinical examiners.